shahroze911/Point-of-Sale/README.md

 # Point-of-Sale
- Simple Shop Ponint of Sale using Java
+Point of Sale using Java